Prompt-aligned Gradient for Prompt Tuning: Experiments

+\textbf{Setup.} We compare with two zero-shot CLIP models, \ie, CLIP and CLIP++ stand for using single prompt and prompt ensembling respectively (Please refer to Appendix for the prompts templates). \texttt{ProGrad} and \texttt{ProGrad++} stand for using single prompt and prompt ensembling as general knowledge to implement ProGrad respectively.
+Note that we only use the hand-crafted prompt ensembling to generate $\gkl$, which provides a more accurate general direction.
+Therefore, \texttt{ProGrad++} still optimizes a \textit{single} prompt with 16 learnable tokens, which is identical to the size of CoOp.

-Figure \ref{fig:fs_result} illustrates the comparisons over 11 datasets.
-Overall, our \texttt{ProGrad} achieves clear advantages over baseline models for all few-shot settings on average performance.
-Specifically, \texttt{ProGrad} outperforms CoOp by $9.5\%$, $6.9\%$ and $5.1\%$ on FGVCAircraft, EuroSAT and Flowers102 given 1 shot, and the average improvement over 11 datasets is $3.2\%$.
-These results demonstrate the anti-overfitting ability of our \texttt{ProGrad} when the samples from downstream tasks are extremely limited.
-When it comes to 16 shots training, the average improvement induced by \texttt{ProGrad} is less appealing to around $0.5\%$.
-The reason is that the sufficient number of samples from downstream tasks can effectively avoid overfitting.
-Nonetheless, the average performance gains in all shots settings validate the capability of our \texttt{ProGrad} to improve prompt learning in a data-efficient way.
+Table~\ref{tab:fs_result} provides averaged accuracy over 11 datasets, and Figure~\ref{fig:fs_result} illustrates the detailed comparisons.
+Overall, \texttt{ProGrad} clearly outperforms over baselines on average performance.
+Specifically, \texttt{ProGrad} outperforms CoOp by $9.5\%$, $6.9\%$ and $5.1\%$ on FGVCAircraft, EuroSAT and Flowers102 given 1 shot, and the average improvement is $3.2\%$.
+These results demonstrate the anti-overfitting ability of our \texttt{ProGrad} when the training samples are extremely limited.
+Furthermore, leveraging prompt ensembling can further explore the potential of \texttt{ProGrad}.
+From Table~\ref{tab:fs_result}, with more accurate general knowledge offered by prompt ensembling, CLIP++ improves the zero-shot CLIP from $58.77\%$ to $59.38\%$; \texttt{ProGrad++} increases the accuracy of \texttt{ProGrad} from $74.28\%$ to $75.03\%$ at 16 shots.